 It is the responsibility of site administration to develop and implement plans to provide a supply of emergency water, food, first aid, search and rescue, sanitation and other emergency supplies and equipment at school.
-Emergency supplies will be maintained in each classroom and in a centralized location: Garden Shed and Emergency Shed
+Emergency supplies will be maintained in each classroom and in a centralized location: Outside near next to the play apparatus located by Roseberry Ave.
+(Backside- Plaza)